 Many plans for a Mars settlement expect a community in matters of decades.
 The United Arab Emirates aims for a city of 600,000 by 2117.
 Astrobiologist Lewis Dartnell told Inverse in October that “while the first human mission to land on Mars will likely take place in the next two decades, it will probably be more like 50-100 years before substantial numbers of people have moved to Mars to live in self-sustaining towns.”

-SpaceX is aiming for a much, much faster timeframe.
+SpaceX is aiming for a much, much faster timeframe, with a series of 10 launches to start a city by 2050.
 Here’s how it looks:

 SpaceX’s Mars Plan: 2019